ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_rock-paper-scissors/guide.de-de.md

 ---
-title: AI Training - Tutorial - Train YOLOv8 to play to "rock paper scissors"
+title: AI Training - Tutorial - Train YOLOv8 to play rock paper scissors (EN)
-excerpt: Understand how simple it is to train a model using AI Training
+excerpt: Find out how simple it is to train a model using AI Training
 updated: 2023-10-19
 ---